What Is Loud Quitting and How To Address It in 2026? - RecruitBPM

 Employee disengagement has evolved beyond quiet withdrawal.
-Today’s workforce is making noise about dissatisfaction in ways that shake organizational foundations.
+Your workforce is making noise about dissatisfaction in ways that shake organizational foundations.
+Recent data shows that 15% of employees are actively disengaged, directly harming organizations and opposing company leadership.
+These individuals don’t simply check out mentally.
+They create disruption that ripples through teams and damages company culture.

 What Is Loud Quitting?